If you are looking for an easy-to-grow herb, sage is such a good choice.

 Scientific name: Salvia elegans

-This variety gets its name from the sweet smell it has when it blooms.
-Pineapple sage also grows well as an ornamental herb with small purple flowers and green leaves.
-You can use this variety to make both a tea and tincture or harvest the leaves for later use.
+This one gets its name from the sweet smell it gives off when it blooms.
+Pineapple sage also grows well as an ornamental with small flowers and green leaves.
+You can use this variety to make either a tea or a tincture.

-The small flowers are densely packed together with their purplish-red petals radiating from a yellow center.
+The small flowers have purplish-red petals with a yellow center.
 The plant itself will grow up to 4 feet tall, but it can also spread out into a wider bush with some pruning and proper care.

 Scientific Name: Salvia apiana